Stable Inversion of Discrete-Time Linear Periodically Time-Varying Systems via Cyclic Reformulation: Numerical Examples

-\textit{Simulation}: The plant is driven by a reference input $u_{\rm ref}(k) = \sin(0.15\pi k)$ from initial condition $x(0) = [1,\; 0]^\top$.
-The $1$-step-delayed inverse system $P^{-1}_1$ (which requires $y(k+1)$ at each step) is initialized with $\zeta(0) = x(0)$ (matched initial condition).
-Fig.~\ref{fig:inv_sim_rd1} shows the reference and reconstructed inputs.
-The inverse system reconstructs $u_{\rm ref}(k)$ exactly (up to numerical precision), confirming that $P^{-1}_1 P = I$ when the initial conditions are matched.
-The reconstruction is exact from $k = 0$, in contrast to the mismatched initial condition cases in Examples~\ref{sec:ex_rd0} and \ref{sec:ex_rd0_multi}.
+\textit{Simulation (exact regime):} The plant is driven by $u_{\rm ref}(k) = \sin(0.2\pi k)$ from $x(0) = [1,\; {-1}]^\top$.
+The $2$-step-delayed inverse (requiring $y(k+2)$ at each step) is initialized with $\zeta(0) = x(0)$ (matched initial condition).
+Fig.~\ref{fig:inv_sim_rd2} shows exact reconstruction from $k = 0$, with the error at machine precision, confirming the exact regime of Theorem~\ref{thm:main} for $r = 2$.